Introduction to Las Vegas Visit

 - Page 8: All downtown Las Vegas casinos combined

-- Page 9: Downtown Las Vegas casinos with over $1 billion in gaming revenue
+- Page 9: Downtown Las Vegas casinos with over $1 million in gaming revenue

-- Page 11: Downtown Las Vegas casinos with over $12 billion in gaming revenue
+- Page 11: Downtown Las Vegas casinos with over $12 million in gaming revenue

 The gaming revenue statistics for the Las Vegas Strip are on pages 12 through 17: